evanaustin/tabularasa_quasar-strapi_application/README.md

 This is a tabula rasa scaffold for a new Quasar (Vue) + Strapi (Node + MongoDB) application.

+This application uses [Apollo](https://apollo.vuejs.org) to pull data to the Quasar client, relying primarily on Strapi's built-in GraphQL endpoint.
+We'll also use Apollo as our client-side cache.

 The current configuration is for local development, but may be modified for any environment.

 ***Coming soon**: configuration for a production environment.*